 Time needed: 5 hours

-Getting there: Take the MRT to Muzha Station.
+Getting there: Take the metro to Muzha Station.
 From there, board Bus 666 towards Huafan University and alight at Huangdi Temple (1h 35min).
-From there you’ll need to walk about 25 minutes to the trailhead which lies near the 皇帝殿登山飲料站 Cafe.
+From there you’ll need to walk about 25 minutes to the trailhead which lies near the 皇帝殿登山飲料站 or Huangdidiandengshanyinliao Cafe (now closed).
 Alternatively, a drive there from the city centre takes about 30 minutes.

-8. Xiaozishan Trail (Pingxi Crag Trail) – adrenaline trail for height junkies
+8. Xiaozishan Trail (Pingxi Crag Trail) – Steep trail for adrenaline junkies

 Image credit: @hcyrach